National Labour Party (Ireland): History

 The Catholic press supported the ITGWU's allegations, which were founded on James Larkin's communist activities in groups like the Irish Worker League.
 The number of communists in the movement had increased since 1941, when the Communist Party of Ireland had disbanded and its members had joined the Labour movement.
 Based on conservative labour support, the National Labour Party won four seats in the 1944 election.
 At a meeting in Rathdowney, Labour politician William Davin criticised the new party in the aftermath of the election, referring to them as "disruptionist" and told his audience that he strongly resented being called a communist by "certain persons who did not bother to go to church or chapel either on Sundays or weekdays."
 In response, National Labour stated that "Mr Davin and his colleagues short-circuited any kind of unbiased inquisition by setting up a tribunal of their own on which those very people charged with complicity in the Communist fusion sat as the judges and assessors."
 Continuing, they said that "Mr Davin is not a Communist; no one in the National Labour Party either thought or said that he was."
 A failed attempt by the Labour Party to end the split occurred in May 1944.
-In June 1944, the Donegal News wrote that "Mr. Norton and his colleagues may well reflect that the advent of a National Labour Party puts an end to future Labour hopes of a come-back.
+In June 1944, the Donegal News wrote that "Mr. Norton and his colleagues may well reflect that the advent of a National Labour Party puts an end to future Labour hopes of a come-back".

 In 1947, National Labour criticised Labour's renewed calls for unity and that "failure to maintain unity within the Party occurred in 1943 when some members of the Administrative Council of the Party allowed themselves to be frightened or fooled into handing over control to a self-styled Dublin Executive, from whom they took their orders."
 They also stated that "those who wrecked the Labour Party four years ago, and had previously, by their policy of intrigue sought to make it their mouthpiece for Communist propaganda, cannot be permitted to continue their activities under cover of a democratic political organisation."
 National Labour also condemned the alleged influence of British trade unions in the Labour Party.
 Seamus O'Farrell was General Secretary of the National Labour Party that year.

 National Labour won five seats in the 1948 election.
 After the election, the National Labour Party entered the First Inter-Party Government, against the wishes of the ITGWU.
 The party was in government with four other parties, including the Labour Party.
 National Labour was represented at cabinet level by James Everett, now its leader, as Minister for Posts and Telegraphs.
 Co-operation in government, the retirement of O'Brien and the death of Larkin removed the causes of animosity from the labour movement.
 In 1950, the National Labour Party folded back into Labour.
-In 1951, James Ryan of Fianna Fail criticised National Labour's decision to re-join Labour.
+In 1951, James Ryan of Fianna Fáil criticised National Labour's decision to re-join Labour.